nodejs/nodejs.org/apps/site/pages/en/learn/getting-started/nodejs-with-typescript.md

 # Node.js with TypeScript

+> Note: Since this article was written, Node.js added experimental support for TypeScript with the `--experimental-strip-types` flag, in [version 22.6.0](https://nodejs.org/en/blog/release/v22.6.0).

 ## What is TypeScript

 **[TypeScript](https://www.typescriptlang.org)** is an open-source language maintained and developed by Microsoft.
 It's loved and used by a lot of software developers around the world.